Stjørdal Municipality: Geography

-Stjørdal consists of the old municipalities of Skatval, Hegra, Lånke, and Stjørdal.
+Stjørdal Municipality consists of the lands from the old Skatval Municipality, Hegra Municipality, and Lånke Municipality.
 The Stjørdalselva river runs through the Stjørdalen valley, with the Skatval peninsula on the northern side.
 The Forbordsfjellet mountain sits in the northern part of the municipality.
 The Skarvan and Roltdalen National Park lies in the eastern part of the municipality, as is a tiny part of the lake Feren.

-The village of Stjørdal declared town status in 1997.
-Stjørdal is one of the fastest-growing municipalities in Trøndelag due to its proximity to the city of Trondheim and also to Statoil's presence (it controls a large part of the petroleum activity in the Norwegian Sea from Stjørdal).
+The highest point in the municipality is the 1171.31 m tall mountain Storskarven, a tripoint border with Stjørdal Municipality, Meråker Municipality, and Selbu Municipality.

-Trondheim is only about 32 km from Stjørdal either by road (European route E6) or train (Trønderbanen).
+Trondheim Municipality is only about 32 km from Stjørdal either by road (European route E6) or train (Trønderbanen).
 Stjørdal is in the process of "growing together" with Trondheim, a show of regional urbanization.
 The distance to Steinkjer is about 90 km, and the towns of Levanger and Verdalsøra are both about 48 to 60 km to the north.
 All four of these towns are located on the eastern shore of Trondheimsfjord.

 Climate

-Trondheim Airport Værnes in Stjørdal is used by Norway's met office as climate reference station for the Trøndelag region, and is sometimes used as reference station for the city of Trondheim.
+Trondheim Airport Værnes in Stjørdal Municipality is used by Norway's met office as climate reference station for the Trøndelag region, and is sometimes used as reference station for the city of Trondheim.
 The weather station started operating in 1946.
 The location near the wide and deep Trondheimsfjord moderates winter temperatures.

+High pressure over Central Norway or to the east can last for weeks, while Atlantic Lows from the west also can dominate for weeks.
+Such stuck opposite weather patterns was evident in 2020, when May saw northwesterlies with cold air even bringing some snowfall, while the following June was warm and sunny with 345 sun hours and new record high 34.3 °C, Norway's warmest high in 2020.
+The sunniest month on record is May 2024 with 366 sunhours.
+The airports all-time high 34.5 °C is from 17 July 2025.